temporalio/cli/temporalcli/commandsmd/commands.md

 * `--fail-existing` (bool) -
   Fail if the Workflow already exists.
 * `--start-delay` (duration) -
   Wait before starting the Workflow.
-Cannot be used with a cron schedule.
+Can't be used with a cron schedule.
 If the Workflow receives a signal or update before the delay has elapsed, it will start immediately.
 * `--id-reuse-policy` (string) -
   Allow the same Workflow ID to be used in a new Workflow Execution.
 Options: